joshb738/Amazon_Vine_Analysis/README.md

 ## Summary
 - Based on the results, the Vine program has only contributed **0.31%** to the total reviews, and only **0.25%** to reviews with a 5-star rating.
 Therefore, we can conclude that there is no evident positivity for bias in the Vine reviews for Automotive products.

+#### Additional analysis to support review validity:
+- Analysis of the verified purchases for the products with 5-Star ratings
+- Analysis of the verified purchases in comparison to reviews left by vine members vs non vine members